 We have a handful of animals unable to be released for various reasons.
 These animals often serve as surrogate parents to newborn orphans brought to us by the community.
 Read some of our residents’ stories and adopt one to help wildlife that can be released.

-Bubba was admitted to the Center as a fledgling Great Horned Owl with a broken wing.
-His fracture healed very well and eventually Bubba was released back into the wild.
-Some time later, Bubba returned to the Center on his own.
-He was extremely emaciated and came back looking for food.
-When he was healthy again and put in the flight cage, the director of the Center discovered that although Bubba was able to fly and maneuver through the air flawlessly, his wings were no longer silent.
+Bubba was admitted to TWC as a fledgling great horned owl with a broken wing.
+His fracture healed very well and he was released to the wild.
+Sometime later, Bubba returned to TWC on his own He was extremely emaciated and came back looking for food.
+When he was healthy again and put in the flight cage, it was discovered that although Bubba was able to fly and maneuver through the air flawlessly, his wings were no longer silent.
 Because of scarring, a critical serrated feather would never regrow on his wing.
-Silent flying is necessary for Great Horned Owls to hunt successfully – but Bubba sounds like a freight train!
-Bubba became a permanent resident and is the senior statesman of the Center’s education team.
+Silent flying is necessary for great horned owls to hunt successfully – but Bubba sounds like a freight train!
+Bubba now lives in the sanctuary at TWC with his buddy Otto, another great horned owl.

 Ruby was illegally taken from the wild when she was a baby bobcat and kept as a pet.
-When she became weak and sick, the people who had taken her called our Center.
+When she became weak and sick, the people who had taken her called our Center for help and we took her in.
 Shortly thereafter, the Center received a mother bobcat with two kittens of her own.
-The mother accepted Ruby and acted as a surrogate mother.
+The mother accepted Ruby and acted as a surrogate mother to her, providing her with the love and care she needed.
 The Center eventually released the mother and all three babies back into the wild.
 But Ruby, who had become so habituated to humans, kept approaching people near the land where she was released.
-The Center took Ruby back because she could not survive in the wild.
-Ruby is now a permanent resident and has become a wonderful surrogate mother.
+The Center took Ruby back.
+She now lives in the sanctuary at TWC and has become a wonderful surrogate mother.

 Tucson Wildlife Center is currently raising more than two dozen bunnies, many of them orphaned or attacked by pets, and we invite you to be a part of their rehabilitation journey.